-Special methods are required for analysis and sample size estimation for these studies, and investigators will need to show that their methods are appropriate.
+Special methods are needed for analysis and sample size estimation for these studies, as detailed below and in the IRGT sample size calculator.

 Features and Uses

 An IRGT trial is a randomized trial in which participants in one or more study conditions receive at least some of their treatment in groups or through a common interventionist or facilitator.
 This design is common in surgical trials, where each surgeon operates on multiple patients (

 - Methods: Mind the Gap Webinar: Design and Analysis of Individually Randomized Group-Treatment Trials in Public Health

 - Pragmatic and Group-Randomized Trials in Public Health and Medicine Course

 - Methods: Mind the Gap Webinar: Design and Analysis of Studies to Evaluate Multilevel Interventions in Public Health and Medicine

 It is common in psychotherapy trials, where a therapist may treat multiple patients, either in groups or as individuals (; ; ).
 It is common in a variety of intervention trials addressing health behaviors such as weight loss, smoking cessation, and physical activity, which may include group activities as well as individual activities ( ).

 Nested or Hierarchical Design